patrykgiertych/code-sharing-platform/README.md

 ```
 #

 * `/register` - **GET** - html endpoint where user can enter username and password to create an account.
-Then the app sends these informations to the `/api/user/new` as Json object
+Then the app sends these informations to the `/api/user/new` as Json object.

+#

+* `/login` - **GET** - html endpoint with login form, after logging in user is redirected to his profile page.

+#

+* `/your_profile` - **GET** - html endpoint with currently logged in user profile, has hyperlinks redirecting user to pages where he can add new code, or see all of his code in one place.

+#

+* `/code/new` - **GET** - html endpoint with a form to add new code and submit it.